 According to Clemente I. Diaz of the American Psychological Association, burnout is “actually work-induced depression or extreme work-related stress categorized by emotional, psychological, and physical exhaustion, which is a modern-day epidemic in the teaching profession.

 Based on the 2017 Educator Quality of Work Life Survey of the American Federation of Teachers, “61 percent of teachers admitted that their teaching jobs were often stressful.
 Likewise, 58% of the teacher-respondents said that one of the alarming results of that stress was poor mental health.”
 This was indeed very alarming.
 Obviously, this is still one of the challenges today!

 Teacher burnout is real!
-Before breaking out, get more insights by watching the video below!
+Before breaking up, get more insights by watching the video below!

 What Are the Causes of Teacher Burnout?